AlsosCode/AlsosCode/README.md

 🌱 I'm currently learning [Microservices, DevOpds and Agile Programming].

-📫 How to reach me: [mind controll]
+📫 How to reach me: [mind controll or https://alsoscode.github.io./]

 ---